Hearing Aid FAQ

 Does Medicare cover the cost of hearing testing and hearing aids?

 Medicare and your supplemental insurance will cover most of the cost of a diagnostic hearing evaluation if you are referred by a physician for this test.
 Medicare will not cover the cost of testing to determine if you can benefit from hearing aids or the actual hearing aids.
-Some people do have additional policies which cover some or all of the cost of hearing aids.
+Many people do have additional policies which cover some or all of the cost of hearing aids.
 Please check your particular policy for additional information.
 Our office can also help you with this call.

 Can I just come and talk about hearing/hearing aids without getting a hearing test?